subhrat123/weatherPro/README.md

 I have used two api's for weather fetching data.

- # for current weather data(todays data)
+ - For current weather data(todays data)
-- code in the file(src/Context/index.jsx)
+code in the file(src/Context/index.jsx)

- # for 7 days forecast weather data
-- code in the file(src/Context/forecast.jsx)
+ - For 7 days forecast weather data code in the file(src/Context/forecast.jsx)